luebken/container-patterns/module-container.md

 ### 3. Descriptive

 A good module has an explicit, or as wikipedia says [well defined](https://en.wikipedia.org/wiki/Modular_programming#Key_aspects) interface.
-So with all the ways of creating an API for our container we also need a way to expose this.
-Which is what we do with the `EXPOSE` or the `VOLUME` declaration.
-We want to expand on that and use labels to document more of our API.
+So with all the ways declaring an API for our container we also need a way to document this.
+As this is not always possible within the declaration we want to expand on that and use labels to document our API.

 #### Document With Labels